 Related: Changan Alsvin- Test Drive & Review

 Although a lot of material is available on the internet regarding these cars & their features and the local automotive community and online portals are in abundance giving you all the information you need about a certain vehicle.
 However, it’s not necessary for you to get the same sort of experience from a vehicle as someone else in a YouTube video.
 So, stop following the herd and go for the one which suits you best, always test-drive a car before you buy!
-Good luck for your next purchase.
+Good luck with your next purchase.